cuso-graduate-colloquium-2024/cuso-graduate-colloquium-2024.github.io/index.md

 CUSO offers students from Geneva and Basel free accommodation in a shared room in Bern.
 If you want to make use of this, please check the corresponding box in the registration form.
 Please also indicate if you want to share your room with someone in particular.
-For questions regarding your accommodation please contact Benjamin Biaggi ([benjamin.biaggi@unibe.ch](mailto:benjamin.biaggi@unibe.ch)).
+For questions regarding your accommodation, please contact Benjamin Biaggi ([benjamin.biaggi@unibe.ch](mailto:benjamin.biaggi@unibe.ch)).

 ---